manne65-hd/Kanboard-AdvancedCardOptions/README.md

 - [ ] Allow to display tags and/or category in collapsed view.
 - [ ] Allow to view the due-date in collapsed view.
 - [x] Add up to 3 buttons to push the due-date of the task.
-- [ ] Add up to 3 links in the task-dropdown-menu to push the due-date
+- [x] Add up to 3 links in the task-dropdown-menu to push the due-date
+  - Needs better (dynamic) text and translation, but works for now
 - [x] Add a button to remove the due-date of the task.
 - [x] Default-preferences for all boards can be set in the ADMIN-control-panel
 - [x] ONLY project-managers/admins can override these default-preferences via a new "Advanced Card options"-panel on a per-project base